Sustainability

 The Global Seafood Sustainability Initiative (GSSI) is a nonprofit foundation established in 2012 with the goal of improving the credibility and clarity of seafood sustainability by developing a comprehensive eco-labeling benchmarking system for evaluating third-party certification programs.
 The objective is to drive improvement in the governance and metrics of seafood certifications, such as MSC, BAP, and ASC.
 BlueWater, alongside our sister company Gorton's, is a full GSSI partner and a stakeholder participant in this public and private sector alliance.

-BlueWater, along with our sister company Gorton's, is a sustaining member of the Global Aquaculture Alliance (GAA), a non-profit trade association founded in 1997 whose mission is to advance environmentally and socially responsible aquaculture practices.
-The GAA has established Best Aquaculture Practices (BAP) standards and an eco-label program to certify aquaculture facilities for shrimp, salmon, tilapia, channel catfish, and pangasius (basa).
+BlueWater, along with our sister company Gorton's, is a sustaining member of the Global Seafood Alliance, a non-profit trade association founded in 1997 whose mission is to advance environmentally and socially responsible practices.
+The GAA has established Best Aquaculture Practices (BAP) standards and an eco-label program to certify aquaculture facilities for a variety of seafood; shrimp, salmon, tilapia, channel catfish, and pangasius (basa).
 These standards address environmental and social responsibility, animal welfare, food safety, and traceability based on quantitative guidelines.
-BlueWater sources the majority of our tilapia from BAP-certified facilities.

 Marine Stewardship Council